-10. COMMITMENTS & CONTINGENCIES
+12. COMMITMENTS & CONTINGENCIES

-Purchase Commitments - The Company has purchase commitments aggregating approximately \$9.5 million that represent commitments made by the Company and its subsidiaries to various suppliers of raw materials for the manufacturing and packaging of its products.
+Purchase Commitments - The Company has purchase commitments aggregating approximately \$7.0 million that represent commitments made by the Company and its subsidiaries to various suppliers of raw materials for the manufacturing and packaging of its products.
 These obligations vary in terms.

 Pursuant to a can supply agreement between the Company and Rexam Beverage Can Company ("Rexam") dated as of January 1, 2006, the Company has undertaken to purchase a minimum volume of 24-ounce resealable aluminum beverage cans over the four-year period commencing from January 1, 2006 through December 31, 2009.
 Should the Company fail to purchase the minimum volume, the Company will be obligated to reimburse Rexam for certain capital reimbursements on a prorated basis.
-The Company's maximum liability under this agreement is \$4.3 million subject to compliance by Rexam with a number of conditions under this agreement.
+The Company's maximum liability under this agreement is \$4.3 million, subject to compliance by Rexam with a number of conditions under this agreement.

-Advertising Commitment - In March 2003, HBC entered into an advertising display agreement ("Monorail Agreement") with the Las Vegas Monorail Company ("LVMC") whereby HBC was granted the right, in consideration of the payment by HBC to LVMC of the sum of \$1,000,000 per year, payable quarterly, to advertise and promote its products on a designated four car monorail vehicle as well as the right to sell certain of its products on all monorail stations for payment of additional consideration.
+Advertising Commitment - In March 2003, HBC entered into an advertising display agreement (the "Monorail Agreement") with the Las Vegas Monorail Company ("LVMC") whereby HBC was granted the right, in consideration of the payment by HBC to LVMC of the sum of \$1,000,000 per year, payable quarterly, to advertise and promote its products on a designated four car monorail vehicle as well as the right to sell certain of its products on all monorail stations for payment of additional consideration

-The initial term of the Monorail Agreement commenced in July 2004 and ends on the first anniversary of its commencement date.
+The initial term of the Monorail Agreement commenced in July 2004 and ended on the first anniversary of its commencement date.
 However, due to interruptions in the operations of the Monorail, the commencement date of the initial term was extended to January 1, 2005.
 Not less than 120 days before the expiration of the initial term and each renewal term, as the case may be, HBC has the right to renew the Monorail Agreement for a further one year term up to a maximum of nine additional one year terms, and the LVMC has the right, notwithstanding such election by HBC, to terminate the Monorail Agreement at the expiration of the then current term.
-The Company renewed the Monorail Agreement for an additional one-year term on January 1, 2006.
+The Company renewed the Monorail Agreement for an additional one year term on January 1, 2006.

-In September 2004, Barrington Capital Corporation, through an alleged successor in interest, Sandburg Financial Corporation (both entities with whom the Company has never had any dealings) served a Notice of Motion ("Motion") on the Company and each of its subsidiaries, as well as on a number of other unrelated entities and individuals.
-The Motion seeks to amend a default judgment granted against a completely unconnected company, Hansen Foods, Inc., to add the Company and its subsidiary companies, as well as the other entities and individuals cited, as judgment debtors.
+In September 2004, Barrington Capital Corporation ("Barrington"), through an alleged successor in interest, Sandburg Financial Corporation ("Sandburg") (both entities with whom the Company has never had any dealings) served a Notice of Motion ("Motion") on the Company and each of its subsidiaries, as well as on a number of other unrelated entities and individuals.
+The Motion sought to amend a default judgment granted against a completely unconnected company, Hansen Foods, Inc., to add the Company and its subsidiary companies, as well as the other entities and individuals cited, as judgment debtors.
 The default judgment was entered on February 15, 1996, for \$7,626,000 plus legal interest and attorneys' fees in the sum of \$211,000 arising out of a breach of contract claim that allegedly occurred in the 1980s.
-Barrington Capital Corporation's/Sandburg Financial Corporation's claim is based on the misconceived and unsubstantiated theory that the Company and its subsidiaries are alter egos and/or successors of Hansen Foods, Inc. In management's opinion, the Motion is based on demonstrably false allegations and misstated legal propositions, and it lacks any substantial supporting evidence.
-The Company and its subsidiaries are vigorously opposing the Motion and believe that the Motion is without any merit.
-The Company does not believe the Motion will have a material adverse effect on the financial condition of the Company.
+The Barrington /Sandburg claim was based on the misconceived and unsubstantiated theory that the Company and its subsidiaries are alter egos and/or successors of Hansen Foods, Inc. In management's opinion, the Motion was based on demonstrably false allegations and misstated legal propositions, and lacked any substantial supporting evidence.
+The Company and its subsidiaries vigorously opposed the Motion.
+On June 16, 2006, Barrington/Sandburg withdrew the Motion.
+Consequently, no proceedings are now pending against the Company by Barrington/Sandburg.